Mr. Musk went to Washington – and found it’s a hard place to change

 In the early months of Mr. Trump’s presidency, Mr. Musk was everywhere: the Oval Office, Cabinet meetings, Air Force One, Mar-a-Lago.
 For Mr. Musk’s work at DOGE, Mr. Trump had given the billionaire, whom he called a “super genius,” full access to his administration and to himself.
 The two men seemed to share a sweeping vision of dramatic change, and Mr. Musk’s manic, take-no-prisoners approach to bureaucratic reform dovetailed with the blitzkrieg of Mr. Trump’s first 100 days.
 Both men posted thoughts and trumpeted successes, sometimes in the wee hours of the night, to their millions of followers on their social media platforms, X and Truth Social.

 The breakup began cordially enough.
 On May 30 Mr. Musk, wearing a black T-shirt that said “The Dogefather,” accepted an oversized golden key in the Oval Office from Mr. Trump, who praised the businessman as “one of the greatest business leaders and innovators the world has ever produced.”
-Even though Mr. Musk was leaving Washington as a temporary 130-day job ended , Mr. Trump said he would continue to be involved with DOGE, “his baby.”
+Even though Mr. Musk was leaving Washington as his temporary 130-day job ended, Mr. Trump said he would continue to be involved with DOGE, “his baby.”

 But in recent days, their rival platforms became hosts to an ugly war of words between two of the world’s most powerful men, as any lingering feelings of goodwill dissolved.